 Concussions from Accidents: How They Happen, and When to Take Action

-A concussion is a form of traumatic brain injury caused by a blow to the head, a hard fall to the ground, or any other occurrence resulting in the jarring or shaking of the brain inside the cranium.
+A concussion is a form of traumatic brain injury caused by a blow to the head, a hard fall to the ground, or any other occurrence resulting in the jarring or shaking of the brain inside the cranium such as an auto accident.
 A person can suffer a concussion without any visible injuries to the face or head, and in this sense, concussions can be some of the most insidious types of injuries, because their signs and symptoms may not be caught for several days or even weeks.